parkouss/funq/README.rst

 Thanks also to Jean-Luc Rouzoul, Dominique Constant and Mickaël Guérin for having supported this project.

+Thanks to all the contributors for their patches, bug reports, and feedback.

 Without them, **funq** would never have become a free software !